cwendorf/Sourcebook/EASI/data-analysis/frequencies.md

 ### Obtaining Summary Statistics

-Get the percentiles for the variable.
+2. Type the following to get the percentiles for the variable.

 ```{r}
 (Outcome) |> describePercentiles()